 But alas, how often do we come across somebody who obviously has no idea what they’re talking about, yet think you two are on equal ground simply because you both frequent the cinema more often than others?
 The more they speak, the more you realize this person doesn’t know much about movies at all.

-If this applies to you, you’re probably already aware that truly engaging conversions with another equally-fanatic film lover are few and far between (even on the internet).
+If this applies to you, you’re probably already aware that truly engaging conversions with another equally-fanatic film lover are few and far between (especially on the internet).
 More often than not, we’ve suffered people like these…

 “Well, this is not a boat accident.
 And it wasn’t any propeller, or coral reef, and it wasn’t Jack the Ripper…it was Jaws!”